ghodeaniket/SpeakBetter-iOS/README.md

 # SpeakBetter AI Coach iOS - POC Implementation

 This repository contains the Proof of Concept (POC) implementation for the SpeakBetter AI Coach iOS application.
-The POC aims to validate the integration of speech recognition capabilities for speech coaching features.
+The POC aims to validate the feasibility of an AI-powered speech coaching app with real-time feedback capabilities.

 ## Project Structure